widdowquinn/2018-03-06-ibioic/02-sequence_databases/01-blast_at_NCBI_website.md

 ## Using the NCBI website

-* Open Google Chrome and navigate to the [NCBI `BLAST` webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+* Open Google Chrome with the command `google-chrome` and navigate to the [NCBI `BLAST` webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 You can use the NCBI-BLAST bookmark for this.

 ![NCBI BLAST landing page](./images/01-01_ncbi_landing.png)